 If you find something on your machine that came from this site it might be an old Google Analytics tracking cookie you picked up.
 I stopped using it on 15th April 2018.

-I don’t share data with two exceptions.
+I don’t share data.

 I use a number of technologies and services to store data.
 This includes emails, contact details, files and images.
 Whenever I choose a new service I always check to make sure they’re treating your data with respect.
 In practice this means complying with UK Data Protection legislation and regulation.